kosieram21/ChordProtocol/README.md

 The remaining sections assume that you are making calls from within the `bin` directory created during compilation

 # Creating Processes
-Bellow are instructions on how to create client/server processes.
+Bellow are instructions on how to create required processes.

 ## Node
 The following command can be used to create a node-process: